Green Lake (Texas): Flora and fauna

 In the area around Green Lake there are forests of pecan, black willow, cedar, American elm, hackberry and green ash.
 To the south, the Guadalupe Delta Wildlife Management Area serves as a wetland habitat for thousands of permanent egrets, and other birds, including the brown pelican, reddish egret, white-faced ibis, wood stork, bald eagle, white-tailed hawk, peregrine falcon, and the whooping crane.
 American alligators reside in the area as well.

 Redfish and trout were once the main species of fish living in the lake, until the construction of an embankment reduced their populations.
 A large quantity of silt is now deposited in the lake from the Guadalupe River, after the dredging of a freshwater channel that supplies farmers and the Union Carbide plant in Seadrift.
 The channel has negatively affected the delta ecosystem by diminishing the river's nutritional input.

 In popular culture

 Green Lake is the setting for Louis Sachar's 1998 novel Holes, and the 2003 film adaptation (which however was filmed near Ridgecrest, California in the Mojave Desert).
 It is described as a dry lake that had once been the largest in the state, surrounded by an affluent community.
 After a long drought, the lake dried up and the area became a ghost town.
-Juvenile delinquents were sent to Camp Green Lake to dig holes (5 feet deep and 5 feet wide) in the lakebed as punishment.
+Juvenile delinquents were sent to Camp Green Lake to dig holes (5 feet deep and 5 feet wide (1.5/1.5 metres)) in the lakebed, as punishment.